 Our operations have consumed substantial amounts of cash since inception.
-We do not expect more than nominal revenues until at least some point during the fiscal year ending June 30, 2024.
 If our expectations prove incorrect, our business, operating results and financial condition will be materially and adversely affected.
-We anticipate that our operating expenses may increase in the foreseeable future as we continue to pursue the development of our platform, invest in marketing, sales and distribution of our platform to grow our business, acquire Customers, and commercialize our technology.
+We anticipate that our operating expenses may increase in the foreseeable future as we continue to pursue the development of our platform, invest in marketing, sales and distribution of our platform to grow our business, acquire customers, and commercialize our technology.
 These efforts may prove more expensive than we currently anticipate, and we may not succeed in generating sufficient revenues to offset these increased expenses.
 In addition, we expect to incur significant expenses related to regulatory requirements, and our ability to obtain, protect, and defend our intellectual property rights.